How is the country’s fruits and vegetables sector fairing?

 Fruits: Avocados,

-passion fruits, mangoes, pawpaw, oranges, strawberry and apples.
+passion fruits, mangoes, pawpaw, oranges, strawberry and dragon fruits.

 Herbs